gracez16/WCH-ClickToBounce/README.md

 WCH-ClickToBounce
 =================
-A Click-To-Bounce game created to introduce middle-school students to programming in Processing.
+A Click-To-Bounce program created to introduce middle-school students to programming in Processing.